 A list of announced initiatives funded through the July 2021 Package can be found here: Summary of Initiatives in the COVID-19 Response and Recovery Fund (CRRF) July Package

 The list of CRRF initiatives announced as part of Budget 2021 can be found here: Wellbeing Budget 2021: Securing Our Recovery

 Reporting on the status of 114 initiatives funded by the COVID-19 Response and Recovery Fund, prior to the establishment of the Implementation Unit within DPMC, can be found at Implementation Unit Information Releases.

 Summary graph showing COVID-19 funding allocation by Vote

-The graph below shows the distribution of the Initial Economic Response package and how decisions have been managed against the CRRF.
+The graph below shows the distribution of the initial support package and how decisions have been managed against the CRRF up to Budget 2022 when the CRRF was closed.
 Some notes on the data:

 - Figures may not add exactly due to rounding.

 - This graph has been prepared based on a manually compiled dataset.

 - 'Vote' is a term referring to a group of appropriations, and the mechanism by which Parliament debates and authorises funding each year.
 In some cases, the Vote where funding was initially recorded does not represent where the funding was eventually appropriated or the current location of the funding (see below).